Building Up the Body of Christ

 CATHOLIC STUDENT ASSOCIATION AT APSU

 The Catholic Student Organization at Austin Peay State University provides an outlet for Catholic students to socialize, pray together, and explore our understanding of the intersection of faith and intellect from the perspective of Roman Catholic theology.
 APSU students of all denominations and faiths are welcome.
-Contact Deacon Tim Winters at 931-920-3953 or email@example.com or Hanna Wise at firstname.lastname@example.org.
+Meetings are held on Wednesdays for food and fellowship from 7-8PM in the Newman Campus Ministry house (accross the street from the chapel).
+Contact Kimberly Cunningham at email@example.com.